alatnet/PiNav/readme.md

 *if this does not work, you can open up the install_pinav.sh file with nano or cat and execute anything that doesnt have a # symbol manually.*
 8. Reboot your device by unplugging and replugging the Pi.
-*if you want tssh over the serial connection, type this:**
+*if you want ssh over the serial connection, type this:**
 > sudo systemctl enable getty@ttyGS0.service

 *Note that the connection on a computer is via a com port and the baud rate is 115200.**